List of stripped Olympic medals: Medals stripped by gender

 Men have had more medals stripped overall.
 Men have also had more gold and bronze medals stripped, but women have had more silver medals stripped.
 However, based on percentages men and women have had medals stripped at similar rates.

 Mixed events will be classed in the table below on which gender caused the medal to be stripped.
 If both genders contribute to the medal being stripped, then it should be added to both tallies.
 Note that Marion Jones' stripped relay medals are not counted.

 Medals stripped by sport

-A total of 18 different sports have had medals stripped: 13 from the Summer Olympics and 5 from the Winter Olympics.
-Athletics and Weightlifting have had by far the greatest numbers of medals stripped compared to any other sport.
+A total of 19 different sports have had medals stripped: 13 from the Summer Olympics and 6 from the Winter Olympics.
+Athletics and weightlifting have had by far the greatest numbers of medals stripped compared to any other sport; consequently, the vast majority of stripped medals are for Summer Olympics sports, with only 17 stripped medals for Winter Olympics sports, of which cross-country skiing has the majority, 9.